The Difference in the College Division Levels

 Division I and the Ivy League 8

 Some of the oldest and most prestigious schools in the country make up the Ivy League.
-Brown University, Columbia, Cornell, University of Pennsylvania, Harvard, Princeton, and Yale rank among the top 20 NCAA Division I schools.
+Brown University, Columbia, Cornell, University of Pennsylvania, Harvard, Princeton, Yale and Dartmouth rank among the top 20 NCAA Division I schools.
 More than 8,000 student-athletes compete every year for these schools.
 Most choose the Ivy League for its ultra-high level of competition in both athletics and academics.
 If an Ivy League school is on your target list, just note that these schools do not award academic or athletic scholarships.
 Financial aid is based on need determined by the Financial Aid Office at each school.

 Insider tip: Time management is key.
 Learn from a former DI how you can manage your workload better with these Nine Time Management Tips.